payload/wall-E/rain/README.md

 rain
 ====

-Based on Twobit's spalten, this is a simple rain with random coloured pixels.
+Based on 2bt's spalten, this is a simple rain with random coloured pixels.